jasonwong26/jasonwong26/README.md

 ## Projects
 **Gauntlet DnD Toolset** [Demo](https://gauntlet.developermouse.com/) | [Repo](https://github.com/jasonwong26/gauntlet-bp-tracker)

 A digital toolset for running a version of the DnD tabletop game with special rules.
-React Typescript frontend and Serverless API hosted on AWS.
+React Typescript frontend and Serverless API hosted on AWS for the backend.

 **Data Structures and Algorithms** [Repo](https://github.com/jasonwong26/AlgorithmPractice)